During 2017-‘18, I was the sole electronics designer and firmware developer for three Opentrons Modules:

 Below you can see about a dozen thermistors externally epoxied to the internal wells of an alpha prototype.

 It uses two peltier devices to either heat or cool the top plate.
 A heatsink and fan are then used to cool the bottom side of the peltier devices.
-A number display at the top of the device shows the curren temperature, and either red or blue color to indicate temperature.
+A display at the top of the device shows the current temperature, and red or blue colors to indicate temperature.

-The Magnetic Module raises a set of magnets near the user’s sample, in order to attract iron beads that have been attached to a specific DNA strand they want to isolate (science!).
+The Magnetic Module raises a set of magnets near the user’s sample, in order to attract iron beads that have been attached to a specific DNA strand to be isolated.

 opentrons pcb opensource